hanchon-live/docs/_posts/2021-04-19-google-login-with-fastapi-and-jwt.md

 ```

 ## Create a frontend to test the authentication:
-We are going to write the front end in our main app.
+We are going to write the frontend in our main app.

 The route `/` will only have a `Log In` button, to call the `/auth/login` endpoint.
 The route `/token` will have a button to request the server to generate a `JWT` token with the google response.
-(This process ideally will be automatically, but let's make a button to see it works).
+(This process ideally will be automatically called, but let's make a button to see how it works).

 File: `main.py`
 ``` python